Faithless: Other work

 In between album releases, Faithless also released compilation albums revealing more of their personality and influence including the long-running Back to Mine sessions as well as NME in Association with War Child Presents 1 Love, The Bedroom Sessions and the Renaissance 3D music project, in conjunction with the iconic Renaissance nightclub.

 As well as their own studio albums, all three members have actively engaged in other people's work as solo artists.

-Sister Bliss is a prominent dance DJ and has for a long time toured the circuit on her own, and has also scored numerous TV, film and theatre productions, along with presenting an award-winning Bauer Media show on Scala Radio joining the dots between classical and electronic music.
-Sister Bliss’ hugely successful weekly radio show and podcast ‘Sister Bliss in Session’, is syndicated to over 100 stations & 43 countries worldwide, and has around 10 million listeners per month and 60,000 podcast downloads per month.
+Sister Bliss is a dance DJ who has also scored numerous TV, film and theatre productions, along with presenting a Bauer Media show on Scala Radio.

 Rollo released a solo record in 2019 under the moniker R PLUS called The Last Summer which features Dido.
 On 13 May 2022 he released WeDisappear, a collaboration album with Amelia Fox.
 "Makes Me Feel Good" and an edited version of "Let's Really Have Some Fun", released 28 April 2023, were released as singles.
 On 24 November 2023, the album, For Lovers, Not Killers was released, once again in collaboration with Amelia Fox.

-The R Plus albums have erroneously been credited to Faithless on many streaming services.
+Rollo founded the label Cheeky Records and has produced the music of other artists, including his sister Dido's albums, as well as using various monikers to create popular dance music under the names Rollo Goes...
+(Camping, Mystic and Spiritual), Felix, Our Tribe (with Rob Dougan), and Dusted.

 Maxi Jazz also collaborated with Faithless founding member Jamie Catto on his project 1 Giant Leap and released an album with his band Maxi Jazz and the E-Type Boys.

-Finally, Rollo founded the label Cheeky Records and has produced the music of other artists, most notably his sister Dido's albums, as well as using various monikers to create popular dance music under the names Rollo Goes...
-(Camping, Mystic and Spiritual), Felix, Our Tribe (with Rob Dougan), and Dusted.